The strike process

 Infographic with information about the difference between the strike system and the performance score.

-What happens if you don't meet the service standards for an extended period?
+What happens if you don't meet the service standards for a longer period?

 • With 1 to 4 strikes, you will receive an email informing you about not meeting the service standards – there are no consequences.

-• With 6 strikes, you will get one last chance to improve your performance.
+• With 6 strikes, you will get a final chance to improve your performance.

 • Items on time